jurevito/de-course/README.md

 ## Apache Airflow
 Username and password are `airflow`.
 The UI can accessed at http://localhost:8080.
+1. Add connection for Apache Spark.
+Host should be `spark://spark-master` and port is `7077`.

 ## Apache Spark
 Can be accessed at http://localhost:8081.